 Transfixed by the incendiary words, the band begins to chant; eventually a chorus chimes, integrating non-verbal melodies.
 Next a rhythm is struck, then a communal dance previously employed to intimidate a long extinct primeval beast, still lurking in our nightmares.

 For a moment the forest itself is convulsed by these energies.
 Afterwards, or even coinciding with this, a visual representation of the performance is crafted.
 It is kept as a sacred object for subsequent rites.

 Out of this poetic source I see four springs generating story, song, dance, and visual art.
 These intertwine and will eventually merge into an oceanic consciousness.
-The continuity between words, music and dance is apparent, while the crafting of a symbol is not only the origin of painting and sculpture, but of the word, ‘made flesh’, in script, which over time migrates from pictographic representation to alphabets, rejoining and completing its journey along the great river of poetry.
+The continuity between words, music and dance is apparent, while the symbol is not only the origin of painting and sculpture, but also of the word, ‘made flesh’, in script, which over time migrates from pictographic representation to alphabets, rejoining and completing its journey along the great river of poetry.

 Through this the Greeks derived great technical and intellectual benefits, but it brought the danger of abstraction, and a distancing from Nature.
 Socrates, a confirmed townsman, claimed he had nothing to learn from fields and trees, but only men.

 In writing we encounter the dominance of the written word itself, a logo-centrism, which finds us in the narrow purview of the left hemisphere of the brain.